Engy2003/Customer_Segmentation_Project-Python_Project-RFMT_CFMT_Analysis/README.md

 ## View the Dashboard:
     * Open `Customer_Segmentation_Dashboard.pbix` using Microsoft Power BI Desktop.
-    * The dashboard is designed to use `RFMT_CFMT_Clusters.xlsx` as its data source.
+    * The dashboard is designed to use `RFMT_CFMT.xlsx` as its data source.
 Ensure Power BI can access this file, or update the data source path within Power BI if needed.

 ## Power BI Dashboard Highlights